50217 - LEGAL ARGUMENTATION AND ECONOMIC ANALYSIS OF LAW

 How to argue in legal contexts?
 What are the main arguments used in judicial decisions?
 What is the place of economic arguments in law?
 The course aims at fostering students’ skills in legal argument and economic analysis.
-The first part of the course presents the main argumentative and interpretive techniques used in legal practice and some models of justification of judicial decisions.
-It also discusses the features of arguments on facts and the role of probability in legal factfinding.
+The first part of the course presents the main argumentative and interpretive techniques used in legal practice, and some models of justification of judicial decisions.
+Judicial opinions will be analyzed in those respects.
 The second part of the course presents the main tools and claims of the economic analysis of law.
 It discusses, in particular, the economic approach to property law, tort law, and contracts.
 Overall, the mission of the course is to teach students to “think like a lawyer” and provide an understanding of the economic issues in law.

 - Argumentation and Reasoning

 - The Contexts of Legal Argumentation

 - The Syllogism Model